 Dr Paul Wallis

-Qualifying from University College London over 20 years ago, Paul has worked as a Clinical Psychologist, across a range of community and specialist CAMHS settings.
-For the past 8 and a half years he has been Director of Psychological Services for CAMHS in Manchester and Salford.
-Paul is also a Clinical Advisor with the Greater Manchester (GM) and East Cheshire Strategic Clinical Network, and GM lead for the roll-out of GM i-THRIVE and developing the CAMHS workforce.
+Qualifying from University College London 25 years ago, Paul has worked as a Clinical Psychologist, across a range of community and specialist CAMHS settings.
+For the past 12 years he has been Director of Psychological Services for CAMHS in Manchester University NHS Foundation Trust.
+Paul is also a Clinical Advisor with the Greater Manchester ICS, and GM lead for the roll-out of GM i-THRIVE and developing the CAMHS workforce.
 Paul has been involved in a range of CAMHS innovations in research and service development, including as past-chair of the BPS National Faculty for Child Clinical Psychologists, and contributing to regional and national developments in CYP-IAPT and i-THRIVE.

 Angela is the Greater Manchester (GM) i-THRIVE and CAMHS workforce programme manager.
 Angela has a BA Hons in Sports Rehabilitation and has qualified as MSP practitioner in Programme Management, registered practitioner in APMG Change Management and Agile project management.
 Angela has worked in Local Authority children’s services for over 10 years, then in Public Health as a sector led improvement (SLI) project manager where she set up a multi-agency SLI event on infant mortality across the North West.
 As the GM Health and Social Care Partnership emerged with devolution Angela worked on the GM early years programme before taking on the implementation of THRIVE across GM.
 Angela is passionate about improving outcomes for our children and young people and the importance of integrated working and building relationships in complex systems.